|

 number of ways to address compatibility, the bottom line is that taking

-the phone you currently use in the U.S. or Canada abroad is simply
+the phone you currently use in the U.S. or Canada, and using classic

 still too expensive.
-Also, even if phones are technical
+Also, even if phones are technically

 compatible, they're too often locked, meaning that they can only be